convo-lang/convo-lang/docs/learn-convo-lang.md

 ```

 ## Convo-graph - beta
-Convo-graph is an advanced workflow system that defines workflows in the Convo-lang syntax.
+Convo-graph is an advanced workflow system that defines workflows in the Convo-Lang syntax.
 Convo-graphs are often combined with custom UI renders to create interactive AI powered workflows.

 Controls: